chaintuts/obdcmd/README.md

 * NOTE: The utility may take a moment to initialize settings on startup

 ### Requirements
-* Requires a connected ELM327 device on virtual serial port `COM3`
+* Requires a connected ELM327 device on a virtual serial port`

 ### Platforms
 * Windows